Key precept: Freedom is the ability to choose one’s actions.

 Well then, Richard Dawkins, if the Bible is just fiction and the God of Abraham is just an invented character, why do you make it your life’s work to discredit him?
 Why not vilify Simon Legree or some other fictional character?
-Your inflated, compulsive, and inflexible tirades betray that these are not your true feelings, but symptoms of a reaction formation defense mechanism against your anxiety that God is real.
+Your capriciously malevolent tirades against the Abrahamic God – note, no other historical gods many of whom demanded massive numbers of human sacrifices – betray that these are not your true feelings, but symptoms of a reaction formation defense mechanism against your anxiety that God is real.
 It would just be so uncool for a sophisticated, handsome man to believe in God, wouldn’t it?
 And the memes wouldn’t work so well to draw people to identify with them if they pictured a homely man, would they?
 Advertising.

 Reality – truth – rightness – righteousness is for us to know and obey God and glorify God for what he has done.
 For us to glory in our own pathetic achievements is to be delusional, out of touch with reality.